Skip to main content

 Reference: TypeScript SDK

-If you want a concrete model, the TypeScript SDK is the reference implementation.
+If you want a concrete model to follow, the TypeScript SDK is the reference implementation.
+It is intentionally small — most of the complexity lives in the core, not in the SDK.

 FileWhat it doesLines